 Substantial Completion issued on September 16, 2020.
-Final Completion Certificate to be issued in July 2021.
+Certificate of Final Completion was issued in July 2021.
+Financial closeout in progress.

 Comprehensive Projects:

 Fire Station 3 & 7

 FS 3 was determined to be a potential collapse hazard in the event of a major earthquake based on the structural assessment received from the Public Works IDC-Structural study.
 SFFD directed the design work to stop and will consider plans for a new FS 3 in its overall seismic portfolio of future bonds.
 FS 7 was determined to be a project that, as instructed by the CPC, would provide funds to allocate to the TCFSD project.
 The corresponding \$2.3M in unused project funds were transferred in Q4 FY2021.
 FS 7 is anticipated to be a project delivered under ESER 2020.